dpaiton/dpaiton.github.io/_posts/2021-05-18-selectivity-robustness.md

 {: style="text-align: center"}

-In the deep learning literature, the middle column image in Figure 26 are called
-<it>adversarial examples</it> and represent one of a large set of [known failures of modern
-artificial neural networks](https://www.nytimes.com/2018/11/05/opinion/artificial-intelligence-machine-learning.html).
+In the deep learning literature, the middle column image in Figure 26 are called _adversarial examples_ and represent one of a large set of [known failures of modern artificial neural networks](https://www.nytimes.com/2018/11/05/opinion/artificial-intelligence-machine-learning.html).
 They are small (often invisible to a person) perturbations in the input space can result in totally different labels in the output space.
 In this section I will show you how these adversarial attacks